 For global or static pointers to be position-independent, they must be initialized dynamically and are therefore always stored in a "data" section even if declared const.
-See option 5.4.50 Generate Initializers for Static Variables (-Xdynamic-init), p.79).
+See option 5.4.51 Generate Initializers for Static Variables (-Xdynamic-init), p.81).

-This option produces larger and slower code.
+This option produces larger and slower code, especially on older MC68000 processors that do not have 32-bit PC relative branches.